StormBurpee/jaguar/README.md

 # Jaguar Lang

+**THIS IS THE DECOUPLED JAGUAR COMPILER**
+**IMPORTANT:** This branch will be moving to it's own repo in the near future.
+Work in this branch is no longer active, and will be picked up again when the 'jaguar/decoupled' branch is created.

 This repo is for the new open source Jaguar Language.
 Jaguar is a fast templating engine for generating PHP And/Or HTML.
 Jaguar can be implemented and extended easily as well, in order to suit your needs.
 This is explained in the **Expanding Jaguar** section.